Strategic Stoicism

 “Philosophy teaches us to act, not to speak.”—Seneca, Letters to Lucilius, 20.2

-Epictetus, slave turned sage, was disciplined and uncompromising in his razor-edge Stoicism.
+Epictetus, a slave turned sage, was disciplined and uncompromising in his razor-edge Stoicism.
 Mastery of will and strict control of judgment must be absolute.
-Whereas Seneca focused on the practical, Epictetus lived in almost pure theory made manifest through force of will.
+Whereas Seneca focused on the practical, Epictetus lived in theory made manifest through force of will.

 “You may fetter my leg, but not even Zeus can fetter my will.”—Epictetus, Discourses 1.1.23